 - 1 teaspoon dried thyme

-Add in the carrots, celery, thyme, 2 teaspoons of salt, a few grinds of black pepper, and 4 cups of water.
-Bring the water to a boil, then lower the heat and cover the pot with a lid.
-Let the soup simmer until the vegetables are tender, about 20 to 25 minutes.
+- Add in the chickpeas, pasta, water, 2 teaspoons of salt, and a 1/2 teaspoon of black pepper, and bring the liquid to a boil.
+Lower the heat to a simmer, and cook, uncovered, until the pasta is tender, about 10 to 15 minutes.

-Season with additional salt and pepper to taste, and serve warm.
-Leftover soup can be stored in an airtight container in the fridge for up to a week.
+- When the pasta is tender, adjust any seasoning to taste.
+I usually add another teaspoon of salt (start with just a 1/2 teaspoon at a time), and then serve warm.
+Leftover soup can be stored in an airtight container in the fridge for up to 5 days.

 Reader Feedback: What’s your favorite kind of soup?

 I made it in the Instant Pot and it was so easy.
 Came out great.
 I made a double batch and served it to my employees and the next day leftover to a friend and my son and it went over great with everyone.
 One gentleman preferred a little more spice and suggested curry.
 But everyone could doctor up his bowl as he wished.
 Thanks for this recipe.
 IT was great.